humdek-unibe-ch/smx-core-rts/README.md

 The release page offers pre-compiled debian packages which can be installed through command line.

+Note that time-triggered nets are executed with RT-Tasks.
+In order for this to work, the user executing the Streamix application requires the appropriate rights.
+These can be configured in `/etc/security/limits.conf`.
+E.g. add the line `localtest       -       rtprio          99` in order to allow the user `localtest` to run Streamix applications with RT priority.

 ## Building

 To build the RTS from scratch run the following commands: